victorjongsoon/shopee-code-league-2021-address-elements-extraction/README.md

 Participants are expected to build their own model for this competition.

 # Approach
-Our team's approach in this competition is to train the dataset (train.csv) using Named Entity Recognition (NER) using Spacy.
+Our team's approach in this competition is to train the dataset (train.csv) with Named Entity Recognition (NER) using Spacy.
 We convert the dataset into json format so that it is "readable" for the model for training.
 After we have trained the model, we test the model accuracy with the testing file (test.csv).

 # Accuracy: 61.222% - 90th/1034 in Private Leaderboard
 ![Image of Private Leaderboard](https://github.com/victorjongsoon/shopee-code-league-2021-address-elements-extraction/blob/main/images/private-leaderboard.PNG)